 Meeting with services regarding 5-year plan and ISUOs

 Scott is meeting with all the services to discuss with them the completion of their rotational plans.
 It should be easier for services to plan because they don’t have all their courses to contend with.
 Hopefully all the services will have completed this by the end of the summer.
-Some services, such as the Library, may opt to map to an ISLO instead of they choose.
+Some services, such as the Library, may opt to map to an ISLO instead if they choose.
 But most services should be doing some sort of satisfaction survey.

 Action Items